themegrill/colormag/readme.txt

 and we will include it within the theme from next version update.

 == Changelog ==
-= TBD =
+= Version - 3.1.6 - 2024-03-05 =
+* Option - To change sidebar width.
 * Fix    - Primary menu background on contained main header.
 * Fix    - Post meta categories issue.
-* Option - To change sidebar width.

 = Version - 3.1.5 - 2024-02-20 =
 * Option - To change global base color.
 * Option - To change global box border color.